 The best way of getting to Wimbledon is using public transport.
 If coming from central London, then you should get off at Southfields Tube station on the District line.
 I always arrive into the Wimbledon main line station.
 Back in the day, we used to queue at Wimbledon station for a bus to the grounds.
 Now we always walk and see more and more people doing this.
 While it is a bit of a hilly route, I would definitely recommend walking.
 It’s about a 15 minute swift walk.
 The players often stay locally so you might see a name or two – top spots over the years have included Petra Kvitova, Mirka Federer and Amelie Mauresmo.

 Entering the grounds

-The gates open at 10:30am around the grounds.
+The gates open at 10am around the grounds.
 There are numerous gates to enter and we often go in through Gate 12, adjacent to Court 12 on the western side of the grounds (see map from guidebook below).
 We always arrive close to when gates open and normally don’t wait longer than five minutes to get into the ground.
-We did have a problem this year where we had to wait 20 minutes on Friday to get in.
+We did have a problem in 2019 where we had to wait 20 minutes on Friday to get in.
 We were queuing at Gate 12 which was then closed, so we had to go to the next one at Court 13.
 As play now starts at 11am, i’d recommend getting to the grounds for when they open.
 Perhaps because of the earlier start time, there wasn’t a mad dash like i’ve seen in the past to get a seat for the first match of the day on Court 3 or Court 12.

 Restrictions on what to take into the grounds

 A full list of restrictions can be found on the Wimbledon website.
 For cameras, you can take any lenses up to 300mm.
 There are no major restrictions on taking food and drink and we’ve never had a problem before.
 You can take in alcohol if you wish with one bottle of wine/champagne allowed.
-This year, they made you take a sip of your drink when checking bags.
+In 2019, they made you take a sip of your drink when checking bags.